Marcos30004347/lang/README.md

-# Some Programming Language (TODO: name to be defined)
+# Compiler Project

 ## Overview
-This is the implementation of a simple imperative programming language that supports Algebraic Effects'ish control flow mechanisms.
+This is the implementation of a simple programming language that supports Algebraic Effects'ish control flow mechanisms.

 ## Dependencies